Bluespongecake/Gizmo/README.md

 See PL_AI.ino for arduino script

-See PL_AI_TTC.py for tic tac toe API
+See PL_AI_TTC.py for tic tac toe API and computer vision